PUCD2035-E-F15/class_notes/content/week_8/index.md

 We can use functions to organize things a bit.
 This helps a little bit even with this simple app, but becomes even more important as your applications grow more complex.

 <a href="day_night_functions.js" class="p5_example show-lab show-lab-link hidden">day_night.js</a>

+The example below is the most complex example we've seen in the class notes, but it is broken up into several functions.
+None of the functions are very complex.
+Study how this example breaks down a larger problem into a collection of smaller ones.

+<a href="day_night_complex.js" class="p5_example show-lab show-lab-link hidden">day_night.js</a>